 As part of the College of the North Atlantic (CNA): CHILD CARE REGISTRATION PACKAGE, students are required to sign SECTION N: CNA CHILD CARE CONSENT TO RELEASE OF PERSONAL INFORMATION.
-A portion of this consent entitles the Registrar (or designate) and the Student Services Department of CNA to release the following information to the administrator (or designate) of Fisher Children's Centre: academic information (including course schedules and student enrolment status).
+A portion of this consent entitles the Registrar (or designate) and the Student Services Department of CNA to release the following information to the administrator (or designate) of College of the North Atlantic Child Care Centre: academic information (including course schedules and student enrolment status).

 The administrator (or designate) will be making this request during the first month of classes for each academic semester a child is enrolled.
 However, the administrator (or designate) will also make this request under any circumstance that proof of a CNA student's full-time status is required.